-Today, according to the report, around 13% of all occupied single family homes are rentals, constituting about 37% of the total residential rental market.
-That’s more than most people would guess, and testament to the strong role single family homes now play in housing renters.
-In fact, the ownership of rental homes could even become an asset class for institutional investors betting on large portfolios of homes – though today their portfolios still represent only around 1% of the total single family rental market, with the other 99% being owned by “Moms and Pops.”
+Today, according to the report, around 13% of all occupied single-family homes are rentals, constituting about 37% of the total residential rental market.
+That’s more than most people would guess, and a testament to the strong role single-family homes now play in housing renters.
+In fact, the ownership of rental homes could even become an asset class for institutional investors betting on large portfolios of homes – though today their portfolios still represent only around 1% of the total single-family rental market, with the other 99% being owned by “Moms and Pops.”

 Job creation is another demand driver for rental housing, and a post-recessionary job market that continues to improve should add around 156,000 jobs per year over the next five years if the report’s projections are correct.

 Demographics figure into demand as well.
 People under 35 represent the most important renter base, and this base is expected to grow faster than the population as a whole over the next five years.
 These days, carrying lots of debt and finding it hard to come up with down payments, they’re likely to delay buying homes until later in life than ever.
 Until that time, they’ll remain in the renter pool.